IndigoBlack/Displayed-projects/README.md

 ## Features:
 - Displays Pokemon name, image, abilities, species, and evolution.
 - Allows searching for Pokemon by name.
-- Clicking on an ability name opens a modal with a brief description of the ability (work in progress).
+- Clicking on an ability name opens a modal with a brief description of the ability.

 ## Running the application:
 1. Clone this repository or download the files.